LukeShortCloud/rootpages/src/windows/editions.rst

 Windows can be freely and legally downloaded directly from Microsoft:

 -  `Windows 10 Home and Pro <https://www.microsoft.com/en-us/software-download/windows10ISO>`__ = Limited features are enabled until a license key is provided.
 There is no expiration time for this trial.
 [7]
 -  `Windows 10 Enterprise and Enterprise LTSC <https://www.microsoft.com/en-us/evalcenter/evaluate-windows-10-enterprise>`__ = A 90 day full trial.
-License keys can only be purchased in volume by a company and not an individual.
+There is no way to activate a production license during or after the trial period.
+License keys and production Windows installation ISO images can only be purchased in volume by a company and not an individual.

 History
 -------